IEDB/tetramer-validator/README.md

 ## Example of Valid Entry

-See below for an example for the following entry.
+See below for an example for entering the following entry.

 Peptide Sequence: NLVPMVATV